coremaze/Plasma-Writeup/README.md

 **The domain was now available after all these years, and I bought it.**

 With ownership of the picroma.de domain, in theory I could make Plasma work without even touching the binary or modifying the hosts file.
 Just, vanilla copies of Plasma would suddenly start working again one day.
-The thought of this was so cool to me that I halted my pursuit of a creating a better sheet PLX file and started a deeper investigation into how the response was getting (de)obfuscated by the client.
+The thought of this was so cool to me that I halted my pursuit of creating a better sheet PLX file and started a deeper investigation into how the response was getting (de)obfuscated by the client.
 Understanding this would hopefully allow me to have my server send well-formed obfuscated responses that an unmodified client could understand.

 I had previously not been able to understand anything about how the deobfuscation algorithm was actually implemented.
 I found the last bit of code that seemed to touch it before it was transformed: